Enhancing Novel Object Detection via Cooperative Foundational Models: Introduction

 In this work, we present a cooperative mechanism that harnesses the complementary strengths of foundational models such as CLIP and SAM to transition existing closed-set detectors into open-set detectors for novel object detection (NOD).
 These foundational models, trained on diverse datasets, are adept at generalizing across tasks and distributions unseen during training.
 Our approach uses CLIP's zero-shot classification in tandem with background boxes identified by Mask-RCNN to determine novel class labels and their confidence scores.
 These boxes then guide SAM in refining the predictions and eliminating spurious background detections.
 Ours is the first approach to demonstrate the potential of existing foundational VLMs for NOD.

 We further demonstrate that our cooperative mechanism, when paired with open-set detectors like GDINO, elevates performance metrics across both known and novel object categories.
 Through extensive evaluations on the challenging LVIS~\cite{gupta2019lvis} dataset and the COCO~\cite{coco} open-vocabulary benchmark, our method sets new state-of-the-art, particularly in Novel AP50 metric.
 Ablation studies highlight the significant contributions of individual and novel components, such as the Synonym Averaged Embedding Generator (SAEG) and the Score Refinement Module (SRM).
 Our contributions are as follows: \begin{enumerate} \item A cooperative mechanism leveraging the strengths of pre-trained foundational models like CLIP and SAM, transforming closed-set detectors into proficient open-set detectors for novel object detection. \item A modular design enabling integration with state-of-the-art open-set detectors to enhance Known and Novel class AP in challenging settings. \item We demonstrate the effectiveness of our approach compared to existing state-of-the-art in open-set, unknown, and open-vocabulary object detection by various experiments conducted on challenging datasets like COCO and LVIS.
-Further, our ablation studies demonstrate the strength of proposed approach and its constituent elements, including SAEG and SRM. \end{enumerate}
+Further, our ablation studies demonstrate the strength of proposed approach and its constituent elements. \end{enumerate}